-- (2) The power conferred by subsection (1) above does not extend to authorising a search for material of the kinds mentioned in section 9(2) of the M9Police and Criminal Evidence Act 1984 (privileged, excluded and special procedure material). - (3) A warrant under this section- - (a) may authorise persons to accompany any constable executing the warrant; and - (b) remains in force for twenty-eight days from the date of its issue. - (4) In executing a warrant issued under this section a constable may seize an article if he reasonably believes that it is evidence that an offence under section 1 above has been or is about to be committed. - (5) In this section "premises" includes land, buildings, movable structures, vehicles, vessels, aircraft and hovercraft.
+- (2) The power conferred by subsection (1) above does not extend to authorising a search for material of the kinds mentioned in section 9(2) of the M6Police and Criminal Evidence Act 1984 (privileged, excluded and special procedure material). - (3) A warrant under this section- - (a) may authorise persons to accompany any constable executing the warrant; and - (b) remains in force for twenty-eight days from the date of its issue. - (4) In executing a warrant issued under this section a constable may seize an article if he reasonably believes that it is evidence that an offence under section 1 above has been or is about to be committed. - (5) In this section "premises" includes land, buildings, movable structures, vehicles, vessels, aircraft and hovercraft. - (6) This section does not extend to Scotland.